3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 | sourceid | ST\_ResourceID | required | The resource id of a ChannelFromImage3D resource |
 | dstchannel | ST\_ChannelName | required | Name of the destination channel that should be manipulated by this channelmapping within this volumetric layer |

-# Chapter 4 Additions to Mesh
+# Chapter 5.
+Volumetric Data

-## 4.1.
+## 5.1.
 Volumetric Data extension to Mesh

 Element **\<mesh>**